-In 2022 the temporal (annual) programme consisted of two sites on the Dwyryd.
+In 2024 the temporal (annual) programme consisted of two sites on the Dwyryd, however, neither were fished due to adverse weather conditions.
 The temporal data is used to look at trends in juvenile salmon and trout densities giving an indication of how successful spawning has been across the whole catchment.